Skip to main content

 December

-Christmas Day (December 25): Celebrated as the birth of Jesus Christ, Christmas is a public holiday that brings joy and gift-giving among families, regardless of religious affiliation.
+Christmas Day (December 25): A public holiday celebrated as the birth of Jesus Christ, with gift-giving and joy for all, regardless of religious affiliation.

 Popular posts from this blog